[Developers]

 Open Standards#

-• ITU-T E.164: All phone numbers across every provider (Twilio, VoIP.ms, Signal) are normalised to E.164 format (leading +, digits only) before routing, conversation matching, and persistence, preventing injection and number-mismatch errors.
+• ITU-T E.164: Phone numbers are normalised to E.164 format before routing, conversation matching, and persistence.

-• ISO 8601: Inbound message timestamps (received_at) and all real-time WebSocket broadcast timestamps are expressed in ISO 8601 format, ensuring interoperability across time zones.
+• ISO 8601: Inbound message timestamps (received timestamp) and all real-time WebSocket broadcast timestamps are expressed in ISO 8601 format, ensuring interoperability across time zones.

 • RFC 4122 UUID: Conversations, messages, channels, and verification records are all keyed by RFC 4122 UUIDs, giving stable, globally unique identifiers across multi-tenant deployments.